cocasovich97/keep-coding-git/git_nuestro.md

-git our
+Git our
-Our git that is in the repos
+Our Git that is in the repos
 Compressed be your commits
 Come to us your log
 Locally and remotely